2.22.2026

 "Intellectual Alpha" isn't asking for too much, right?
 A big booty woman of any race will do.

-Or, you know, be a smiling *or* laughing woman dancing freely barefoot -- that's not too much to ask, and not in any way unrealistic or delusional:
+Or, you know, be a smiling *or* laughing woman dancing freely barefoot -- because that's not in any way unrealistic or delusional:

 If those were too much, try being a non-argumentative lady who wears dresses and skirts.
 At least one man will go crazy for you if you can match his not-too-demanding request.